XDM3 configuration examples

 Description

 Generates a Swedish id based on the birthday parameter.
 The generated ID is returned as a string.
-'RAND' will generate a random value.
 If the value is a date it will be used as is.
 All other values will be hashed.

 Input type